 This ensures shipment units remain correctly associated with transport and distribution records.

 Healthcare and pharmaceutical environments use RFID to maintain regulated medical inventory and controlled stock.
 These environments require strict identity association for compliance and safety.
+This is applied in healthcare specific scenarios such as:

 • Medical device identity registration within hospital inventory rooms